behaviour therapy explained: key approaches & benefits

 Goal Setting and Progress Tracking

-These goals target the behaviors you want to change—such as reducing avoidance, managing anger, or improving social interaction—and shape your therapy process for better outcomes.
+These goals target the behaviours you want to change—such as reducing avoidance, managing anger, or improving social interaction—and shape your therapy process for better outcomes.

 Progress is tracked throughout therapy using tools like checklists, journals, or rating scales.
 This data-driven approach allows for ongoing adjustments to keep your treatment effective.